russellallen/self/docs/handbook/glossary.rst

 * The *root context* is the object that provides the context (i.e., set of bindings) in which slot initializers are evaluated.
 This object is known as the *lobby*.
 During slot initialization, self is bound to the lobby.
 The lobby is also the sending method holder for any sends in the initializing expression.

-* *Nil* is the object used to initialize slots without explicit initializers.
+* *nil* is the object used to initialize slots without explicit initializers.
 It is intended to indicate “not a useful object.”
 This object is provided by the Self implementation.